pabrcno/react-hands/README.md

 # React Hands 👐🏼

 This is an under construction project 🏗️ that pretends to open a new dimension for web experiences.
-You will be able to use your hands to interact in a 3d environment. 🙌🏼
+You will be able to use your hands to interact in a 3d browser environment. 🙌🏼

 ## <a href="https://pabrcno.github.io/react-hands">Use the demo 🤖</a>